sparker888/sparker888-archive/README.md

 **Why twin?**

 Twin blends the magic of Tailwind with the flexibility of CSS-in-JS!
 It leverages Tailwind's marvelous system and developer experience without the downsides of atomic CSS.
+More importantly, it's the combination of Gatsby, Tailwind and twin that allows us to do some amazing stuff.
+Here is the [original article by Andrew Welch](https://nystudio107.com/blog/using-tailwind-css-with-gatsby-react-emotion-styled-components) that got me excited for this powerful combination of front-end React-based technologies.

 ## Use this repository as a Gatsby + Tailwind + twin starter (more soon)